-The main benefits to AI are derived from three aspects; speed, accuracy and volume.
-Logically, we should apply AI to areas where the total value (increased revenue and reduced cost) of the following three variables is greatest:
+The main benefits to AI are derived from four aspects; speed, accuracy, volume and self learning.
+Logically, we should apply AI to areas where the total value (increased revenue and reduced cost) of the following four variables is greatest:

 - Speed: The incremental value of time as applied to a process or delivering information

 - Accuracy: The incremental cost of error or lack of precision in a process or information